PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * removing whiles paces from --outputs and --extOutFile

 0.3.33 (3/22/2011)
   * fixed AMI lookup in --trf of pathena
   * added limitation on the number of output files to avoid producing too large datasets